zenyuong/FAX-OR-CAP/README.md

     - **ExpressJS**
     Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 It main benefit comes from it being small and robust enough for HTTP servers hence making it a great solution for single page applications, websites or applications.
     - **Flask**
     Flask is a lightweight web development framework for Python.
 It does not require any particular tools or libraries.
-We primarily used Flask as a way for our web application to interact with the Machine Learning Models which were written in Flask.
+We primarily used Flask as a middleman for our web application to interact with the Machine Learning Models which were written in Python.
     - **MongoDB**
     MongoDB is a source-available, cross-platform, document-oriented database platform.
 It is classified as a NoSQl database program.
 For our web applications, MongoDB was uses as our main database to store vital information about news articles.
     - **Mongoose**
     Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node. js.
 Used to simplify development of code for MongoDB on JavaScript.
     - **axios**
     Axios is a promised-based HTTP client for JavaScript.
-Used to make HTTP requests to TwitterAPI and Python Flask Service which acts as a middleman between the Express App and ML Models developed in Python.
+Used to make HTTP requests to TwitterAPI and Python Flask service
     - **Twitter API**
     Made used of the twitter API to retrieve tweets based off hashtags.
 4. Machine Learning Model